mattwells/taskler/README.md

 ## Event Usage

-The `Task` model has an observer that is listening for a  created or updated.
+The `Task` model has an observer that is listening for a created or updated event attached using a PHP Attribute.
 If the task is updated with a new person assigned to it that user will be sent an email, which can be viewed in the log.
-I have set the default queue driver to sync for testing but will work with any queue service.
+I have set the default queue driver to `sync` for testing, but it will work with any queue service.